 You have the right to special support

-Unaccompanied minors have the right to special support.
+Children who apply for asylum without their parents, so-called unaccompanied minors, have the right to special support.
 It is the social services in the municipality where you live that have to make sure that you get accommodation that suits you and your needs.
 You will also be given a "guardian", who will speak for you when your parents are not able to do so.
 You have the right to this support even if you come to Sweden with an adult who is not your parent.

 When you turn 18 years